arp242/goatcounter/README.md

 also be useful later when reporting bugs.
 This can be any string and doesn't follow any particular format, you can also set this to the current date or `banana` or anything you want really.

+To use the latest development version switch to the `master` branch.

 To build a fully statically linked binary: